pmlmodelling/NEMO3.6-FABM/README.rst

    make install

 In the above, replace `<FABMDIR>` with the directory with the FABM source code, e.g., `~/fabm-git` and `<ERSEMMDIR>` with the directory with the ERSEM_ source code, e.g., `~/ersem-git`.
+For a compilation without ERSEM, the `-DFABM_ERSEM_BASE` argument should be omitted

-This will create the library in the standard folder `~/local/fabm/nemo/lib` where NEMO-FABM will look for linking to NEMO.
+Executing the above commands will create the FABM library in the default folder `~/local/fabm/nemo/lib`.
+This is the directory where NEMO will look by default when linking to FABM.

-The FABM coupler for NEMO is added in a sub-folder ``FABM`` in ``NEMOGCM/NEMO/TOP_SRC``.
+The FABM coupler for NEMO is added in a subfolder ``FABM`` in ``NEMOGCM/NEMO/TOP_SRC``.
 Changes to existing code in order to accomadate FABM within NEMO are restricted to the ``NEMOGCM/NEMO/TOP_SRC`` and ``NEMOGCM/TOOLS/COMPILE`` folder and shall be marked in the code in the following way:

 Additions are encapsulated using the tags::